attson/smux4j/README.md

 The Java(Kotlin) Implementation of Smux, The original repo [xtaci/smux](https://github.com/xtaci/smux) is implemented by golang.

-You can use this library, to connect java and golang, if you are building a multi-language microservice cluster, it is very useful.
+You can use this library, to connect Java and Golang, if you are building a multi-language microservice cluster, it is very useful.

-Lightweight connection and transmission
+Of course, it can also be used between Java and Java

+Like http2, but more lightweight

 ![img.png](img.png)

+## Support

+- [ ] tested v1.5.17
+- [ ] protocol v1v2
+- [ ] server
+- [ ] client
+- [ ] sliding window upd

 ## Benchmark